 We cannot investigate a personal grievance claim that is lodged with us more than 3 years after it was raised with an employer.

-If you believe your employer has acted in an unfair or unreasonable manner, you can also make a personal grievance claim directly with the Authority within 90 days without discussing it with your employer or going to mediation – although we may then direct you to mediation as a first step.
+If you believe your employer has acted in an unfair or unreasonable manner, you can also make a personal grievance claim directly with the Authority within 90 days (or 12 months for a sexual harassment grievance) without discussing it with your employer or going to mediation – although we may then direct you to mediation as a first step.

-You can ask your employer if they will let you raise the personal grievance even though you are over the time limit.
+You can ask your employer if they will let you raise the personal grievance even though you are over the time limit (90 days, or 12 months for a sexual harassment grievance).

 If your employer will not let you raise the personal grievance, you can apply to the Authority for permission to raise the personal grievance out of time.